 Guava is a signature fruit that represents Puerto Rico.
-The Puerto Ricans use it a lot in their cuisines because of its unique fruity taste.
+The Puerto Ricans use guava a lot in their cuisines because of its unique fruity taste.
 And these recipes are even loved by lots of foreigners.

 Guava Pastelitos tastes like usual jam-filled pastries.
 What appeals to me is the combination between the soft and chewy guava page and the crispy pastry.
 The pie will have a perfect balance between sweetness, creaminess, and crunchiness with an added-in cream cheese version.
 Also, the signature flavor of tropical guava makes it worth a try.

 Man de Mallorca – Mallorca bread is a popular treat found in all Puerto Rico streets.
 This bread is served as a breakfast or a dessert in coffee shops.

-Mallorca bread is an easy-to-make bread covered by powdered sugar.
+Mallorca bread is an easy-to-make bread covered with powdered sugar.
 Its soft and supple texture is the key to success.
 My tip for making this bread is that you should care when choosing the flour.
 The best option is unbleached flour, which creates the most delicate bread.

-To sum up, Mallorca is the best option for your morning when pairing with a cup of coffee or tea.
-Order a piece of it then you will know how to enjoy a morning like an authentic Puerto Rican: first, enjoy the sweetness and full of butter flavor of this bread, and then the bitterness from coffee or tea will light up your day immediately.
+Order a piece of Mallorca with a cup of coffee or tea.
+Then you will know how to enjoy a morning like an authentic Puerto Rican: First, enjoy the sweetness and full of butter flavor of this bread.
+And then the bitterness from coffee or tea will light up your day immediately.

 Mallorca bread: soft, squishy, and easy to make at home!
 Watch this video to know how to make Mallorca Bread:

 As you may realize, guava is a well-known fruit in Puerto Rico love enjoying different guava varieties.
 They have various desserts made from this delicious paste; one of these is Quesitos de Guayaba (or you can call it Puerto Rican Cream Cheese-filled pastries).

 Quesitos is a cigar-shaped pasty (some say it looks like a folded handkerchief) puffed with guava paste and luscious sweet cream cheese and covered under dusted ground white sugar.